taylorwood/taylorwood.github.io/_posts/2017-10-04-clojure-spec-boolean.markdown

 tags:   clojure spec dsl infix
 ---

-Say you have a problem.
-You're going to write some code to parse and validate logical boolean clauses as data.
+Say you're going to write some code to parse and validate logical boolean clauses as data.
 Maybe you're writing a DSL to allow users to express some rules for a rules engine, e.g. "date is today and junk is true".
 Wouldn't it be nice to be able to validate these logical declarations, perhaps by defining a **specification** _declaratively?!_

 [Clojure.spec](https://clojure.org/guides/spec) gives us the tools to define a specification, evaluate arbitrary input against it, and (by way of [clojure/test.check](https://github.com/clojure/test.check)) even generate random sample data accordant with the specification.